neurogeriatricskiel/KielMAT/docs/examples/05_tutorial_sit_to_stand_stand_to_sit_detection.md

 ## Applying Pham sit to stand and stand to sit detection algorithm
-Now, we are running Pham sit to stand and stand to sit detection algorithm from pham module [`NGMT.ngmt.modules.ssd._pham.SittoStandStandtoSitDetection`](https://github.com/neurogeriatricskiel/NGMT/tree/main/ngmt/modules/ssd/_pham.py) to detect sit to stand and stand to sit movements.
+Now, we are running Pham sit to stand and stand to sit detection algorithm from pham module [`NGMT.ngmt.modules.ssd._pham.SittoStandStandtoSitDetection`](https://github.com/neurogeriatricskiel/NGMT/tree/main/ngmt/modules/ssd/_pham.py) to detect sit to stand and stand to sit.

-The following python code first prepares the input data by combining acceleration and gyro data into a single DataFrame called `input_data`.
+The following code first prepares the input data by combining acceleration and gyro data into a single DataFrame called `input_data`.

 Then, in order to apply sit to stand and stand to sit algorithm, an instance of the PhamSittoStandStandtoSitDetection class is created using the constructor, `PhamSittoStandStandtoSitDetection()`.
-The `pham` variable holds the instance, allowing us to access its methods.
+The `pham` variable holds this instance, allowing us to access its methods.
 The inputs of the algorithm are as follows:

-- **Input Data:** `data` includes accelerometer and gyro data (N, 6) for x, y, and z axes in pandas Dataframe format.
+- **Input Data:** `data` Includes accelerometer and gyro data (N, 6) for x, y, and z axes. in pandas Dataframe format.
+- **Unit of acceleration data:** `acceleration_data_unit` is the unit of the acceleation data.
+- **Unit of gyro data:** `gyro_data_unit` is unit of the gyro data.
 - **Sampling Frequency:** `sampling_freq_Hz` is the sampling frequency of the data, defined in Hz, with a default value of 200 Hz.
 - **Plot Results:** `plot_results`, if set to True, generates a plot showing the detected sit to stand and stand to sit movements on the data.
 The default is False.
 The onset is represented with the vertical red line and the grey area represents the duration of the postural transition (sit to stand or stand to sit) detected by the algorithm.